VijithaSirra/IRIS/README.md

 IRIS DataSet
 ![](iris.png)

-This is a famous dataset and a simple basic project. it contains 3 species of IRIS flowers and its measurement.
+This is a famous dataset and a simple basic project. it contains 3 species of IRIS flowers and its measurements.

-basically the IRIS family looks alike but the shapes are different .And we are here to predict the flower type by the lenght width of the sepal and petal .
+basically the IRIS family looks alike but the shapes are different .And we are here to predict the flower type by the length width of the sepal and petal .

 The data set contains 3 Species of 50 instances each.